FilippoMB/FilippoMB/README.md

 ## Hi there 👋

 - 🧑🏽‍🦱 I'm [Filippo Maria Bianchi](https://sites.google.com/view/filippombianchi/home)
-- 🇮🇹 I'm Italian but I live in Norway 🇳🇴
+- 🇮🇹 I'm Italian, but I live in Norway 🇳🇴
 - 🎓 I'm an associate professor at UiT the Arctic University of Norway
 - 🔬 I do research in ML for time series and graphs
 - 🌍 I also work on remote sensing applications
-- 🔓 I mostly work with Python and I try to open-source all my work
+- 🔓 I mostly work with Python, and I try to open-source all my work

 ---